pngan/winlayout/README.md

 ## Install and Use GUI

 On the Windows Desktop that you wish to manage:
 Download and unzip `WinLayout-UI.zip` and run the `WinLayout-UI.exe` file.
+Click the `Save` button to record the current window locations.
+Click the `Restore` button to restore the saved window locations.

-## Install and Use Command Line
+## Alternatively, Install and Use Command Line

-With the laptop running on the docking station, and application windows in their desired locations, run the command:
+With the laptop running on the docking station, and application windows in their desired locations, download `winLayout.exe` run the command:

 `winlayout save`